 Kaymakli Underground City

-Where we arrived there where two large groups of students there and my guide, Edip, led me through a maze of tunnels and rooms away from he crowds.
-Like most of the underground cities open to the public there is almost no signage so having someone there who knew his way around and who could share with me what each room was used for and tell me about the history of the city was truly invaluable.
-Be aware that some of the passageways are narrow and you will even have to crouch down to go through some of them so if you are claustrophobic or are a large person this may be uncomfortable experience.
+Where we arrived there were two large groups of students there and my guide, Edip, led me through a maze of tunnels and rooms away from the crowds.
+Like most of the underground cities open to the public, there is almost no signage so having someone there who knew his way around and who could share with me what each room was used for and tell me about the history of the city was truly invaluable.
+Be aware that some of the passageways are narrow and you will even have to crouch down to go through some of them so if you are claustrophobic or are a large person this may be an uncomfortable experience.

 Go Back In Time At The Zelve Open Air Museum